asr1/digital-garden/src/site/notes/The Thought Garden.md

 ![sprout|50](/img/tree-3.svg)While a tree in full bloom is comparatively mature.
 That's not to say that further blossomings are impossible, of course.

 ### Dead Links
 You may find some links don't go anywhere.
 These are private notes that are still germinating.
-I am happy to discuss my nascent thoughts on these topics with friends, but they are not far enough along that I feel comfortable displaying them publically until I have a better understanding. ==Often these are topics where a lack of understanding can lead to a lack of empathy.==
+I am happy to discuss my nascent thoughts on these topics with friends, but they are not far enough along that I feel comfortable displaying them publicly until I have a better understanding. ==Often these are topics where a lack of understanding can lead to a lack of empathy.==

 Other times a dead link is a placeholder, and I haven't gotten around to filling it out yet.